pgluss/inventory-mdp/README.md

 edited, save the .csv file and run the code.

 Important:
--The order of the parameters must match that of the header.
+- The order of the parameters must match that of the header.
 Do not change the order of the header.
--Each .d file has its own associated .csv parameter file.
+- Each .d file has its own associated .csv parameter file.
 Be sure to edit the one for the code you want to run.

 ## Model Outputs